 The Traditional Methods of Smoking Meat in Romania

-The pigs are sacrificed on the 20th of December, on Ignat Day.
-A part of it is refrigerated and consumed in the next days, other parts are frozen, and the rest is smoked: the pork butt, lard, bacon, tenderloin, sausages.
+After the pig is butchered, A part of it is refrigerated and consumed in the next days, other parts are frozen, and the rest is smoked: the pork butt, lard, bacon, tenderloin, sausages.
 The meat is placed in barrels, and completely covered in kosher salt.
 This will help preserve the meat and kill bacteria.
 After 24 hours, the salt is wiped off, or washed away.

 Cold Smoking Meat The Old Fashioned Way

 The cold smoking is used as a flavor enhancer.
 The meat is stored away from the source of heat.
 The smoke from the stove is draining into the smoker through a tube buried in soil.
 In the past, peasants built traditional houses in ways that made it easier to smoke meat during winter, by just hanging it to dry off in the attic.
 The fumes from the stove escaped inside the attic through two vents built in the ceiling.

 The First Time I Ever Ate A True, Well Cooked Smoked Meat

 The hot smoke will not only smoke the meat, but also cook it at medium-high temperature (194 F).
 If you ever traveled to rural areas of Romania, you probably saw some of these small wooden huts in people’s yards.

 The meat is smoked inside these temporary constructions, called afumatoare.
 You don’t want to know how tasty the meat is.
 How it melts in your mouth.
 Last month was the first time I ever ate a true smoked meat, when we met this amazing family from North Romania, Bukowina.
-We came looking for a loom weaver, and instead we found these good people carrying smoked meat.
+We came looking for a loom weaver, and instead we found these good people preparing smoked meat.

 As he explained, beech is the wood of choice, one of the best wood for burning and producing good heat output.
 The meat is hung inside the smoker.